AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-clean-rooms-privacy.md

 The mechanics vary by platform, but the core model is consistent:

 1. Both parties contribute datasets to the clean room environment through a secure data sharing mechanism (Delta Sharing, secure access links, or similar).
-2. The clean room enforces approved query templates—pre-defined SQL queries that analysts can parameterize but cannot modify in ways that would expose individual records.
+2. The clean room enforces approved query templates, pre-defined SQL queries that analysts can parameterize but cannot modify in ways that would expose individual records.
 3. A privacy budget (often implemented via differential privacy) limits the total amount of information that can be extracted through repeated queries, preventing statistical re-identification attacks.
 4. Only aggregated, noise-added results leave the environment.